threema-ch/threema-web/docs/self_hosting.md

 - If you host your own SaltyRTC server, adjust the `SALTYRTC_*` variables
 - If you host your own STUN / TURN server, adjust the `ICE_SERVERS` variable

+Make sure that you have the appropriate NodeJS version installed (see the `.nvmrc` file in the repository root).

 Then, build the release version of Threema Web:

     npm install --production